 Therapists can use a range of therapeutic techniques to guide the healing process in troubled teens.
 While talk therapy usually comes to mind, there are many other ways to promote healing and change.
 Mainly, these come in the form of experiential therapies, such as art therapy.
 In fact, people of all ages can experience the benefits of an art therapy program.

-At Foothills at Red Oak Recovery, we’re committed to providing mental health and substance abuse treatment for teenage boys.
+At Foothills at Red Oak Recovery, we’re committed to providing mental health and substance misuse treatment for teenage boys.
 Art therapy is one tool that we use to provide this treatment.
 To learn about the benefit of this treatment option or to learn about our other treatment options, please contact Foothills at Red Oak Recovery today at 866.300.5275.
+We have a teen therapy art program which may be able to help your son.

 About Art Therapy